Muonic X-Ray Measurement for the Nuclear Charge Distribution: the Case of Stable Palladium Isotopes

 The $k$-dependence of the equivalent radius can be used to discuss the general functional forms of the charge distribution since the discussion of the equivalent radii is now not limited to 2pF.
 Figure~\ref{fig:barrett}-(a) shows the measured equivalent radii for ${\rm ^{108}Pd}$ for the $2p$-$1s$ and $3d$-$2p$ transitions as a function of $k$.
-Hereafter, let us assume $\alpha_B$ is constant among the transitions and use the averaged value of two $2p$-$1s$ transitions as $\alpha_B$.
+Hereafter, we assume $\alpha_B$ is constant among the transitions and use the averaged value of two $2p$-$1s$ transitions as $\alpha_B$.
 Once a functional form of the charge distribution is given, one can calculate the equivalent radii corresponding to the charge distribution for any $k$ and draw the curve in this $k$-$R_{k\alpha}$ space as shown in Fig.~\ref{fig:barrett}-(a).
 The lines drawn in Fig.~\ref{fig:barrett}-(a) represent the equivalent radius lines corresponding to the three charge distributions shown in Fig.~\ref{fig:barrett}-(b).
 The black solid lines in the figures represent 2pF with the Fermi parameters in Table~\ref{tab:xray}.
-Since this 2pF is considered as the non-perturbative distribution $\rho_0 (r)$ in this treatment, this agreement just indicates self-consistency in the present analysis.
-The blue dashed lines are a Hartree-Fock calculation with BCS basis (HF-BCS)~\cite{InPACS, Ebata2014,Ebata2017}, and the red dotted lines represent the electron scattering experiment~\cite{Laan1986}.
-All of the charge distribution fulfill the normalization of $\int \rho (r) 4\pi r^2 \mathrm{d}r = Z$.
+Since this 2pF is considered to be the non-perturbative distribution $\rho_0 (r)$ in this treatment, this agreement just indicates self-consistency in the present analysis.
+The blue dashed lines are a Hartree-Fock plus BCS calculation (HF-BCS) in 3D coordinate space with the SkM* effective interaction and the monopole pairing interaction~\cite{InPACS, Ebata2014,Ebata2017,Bartel1982}, and the red dotted lines represent the electron scattering experiment~\cite{Laan1986}.
+All of the charge distributions fulfill the normalization of $\int \rho (r) 4\pi r^2 \mathrm{d}r = Z$.